imjasonh/spelling-bee/README.md

 ### Puzzles with the fewest answers

-There are 563 puzzles with only 10 answers, among them:
+There are 563 puzzles with only ten answers, among them:

 ```
 10 abcdkrw